Monday, January 25, 2021

 African American artist Jacob Lawrence included people in his art.
 A family walk or children at play. what fun activities might you draw including people you know?

 Artist Deborah Roberts uses Collage to create images of people.
 Maybe you will create art that resembles you.
-Deborah grew up seeing art that didn’t look like her and she made it a goal to create art about Black people.
+Deborah grew up seeing art that didn’t look like her and she made it a goal to create art featuring Black people.

 President Barack Obama by Kehinde Wiley and First Lady Michelle Obama by Amy Sherald